encode/django-vanilla-views/docs/api/model-views.md

 #### template_name

 A string representing the template name that should be used when rendering the response content.
-If set to `None`, then the template name will be automatically generated based on the `.model` attribute.
+If set to `None`, then the template name will be automatically generated based on the `model` attribute.
 Defaults to `None`.

 #### template_name_suffix

-A suffix that should be appended when automatically generating template names based on the `.model` attribute.
+A suffix that should be appended when automatically generating template names based on the `model` attribute.
 Defaults to `None`, but is set to an appropriate value of either `'_detail'`, `'_list'` or `'_form'` by each of the model view subclasses.

 #### context_object_name

 A key to use when passing the queryset or instance as context to the response.
-If set to `None` then the context object name will be automatically generated based on the `.model` attribute.
+If set to `None` then the context object name will be automatically generated based on the `model` attribute.
 Defaults to `None`.

 ---

 ### Methods

-#### .get_queryset(self)
+#### get_queryset(self)

 This method should return a queryset representing the set of instances that the view should operate on.

 The default behavior of this method is:

-* If the `.queryset` attribute is set, then return that.
+* If the `queryset` attribute is set, then return that.
-* Otherwise fallback to returning the default queryset for the model class as determined by the `.model` atttibute.
+* Otherwise fallback to returning the default queryset for the model class as determined by the `model` atttibute.
-* If neither the `.queryset` or `.model` attributes are set then a configuration error will be raised.
+* If neither the `queryset` or `model` attributes are set then a configuration error will be raised.

 You can customize how the querysets for the view are determined by overriding this method.
 For example: